 VeChain is also supported by the VeChain Foundation.
-Established in Singapore in July 2017, this non-profit entity is in charge of constructing the network and conducting technological research and development.
+This non-profit entity is in charge of constructing the network and conducting technological research and development.

-It has also developed partnerships with a host of major companies around the world, including big names like Coca-Cola, IBM, HSBC, Alibaba, Oracle, Tencent and Cisco.
+It also claims to have developed partnerships with a host of major companies around the world.

-Picture this: One day in the not-too-distant future, you could be able to use your smartphone’s near-field communication (NFC) technology to scan any product in a store and see its entire history, including everything from who, when, where and how it was made to how it got to be on the shelf in front of you.
+Picture this: one day in the not-too-distant future, you could be able to use your smartphone’s NFC technology to scan any product in a store and see its entire history, including everything from who, when, where and how it was made to how it got to be on the shelf in front of you.
 This is the sort of future that VeChain is working towards.

 As another example, let’s think about a bottle of wine.
 By scanning the bottle’s VeChain smart chip, you can instantly see where it was made and when, and how it made its way onto the shelf in front of you.

-At the other end of the exchange, the wine manufacturer can track the bottle all the way through the supply chain, allowing it to identify any weak points in the chain, improve efficiency and more quickly respond to disruptions.
+At the other end of the exchange, the wine manufacturer can track the bottle right the way through the supply chain, allowing them to identify any weak points in the chain, improve efficiency and more quickly respond to disruptions.

-Demand for the VeChain token is, therefore, a crucial factor that could increase the value of VEN in the future.
-VeChain’s commercial partnerships and range of real-world applications should also be taken into account when deciding whether to buy VEN.
-For example, VeChain has established partnerships with a long list of international businesses, none more prominent than PricewaterhouseCoopers.
-VeChain was selected to become a part of PwC’s incubation program in May 2017, providing it with access to markets in Hong Kong and Southeast Asia.
+Demand for the VeChain token is, therefore, a crucial factor that could affect the value of VET in the future.
+VeChain’s commercial partnerships and range of real-world applications should also be taken into account when deciding whether to buy VET.
+For example, VeChain says it has established partnerships with a long list of international businesses.

 A cryptocurrency’s perceived utility can also have a big impact on its price.
-VeChain’s existing commercial partnerships, including a recent agreement with certification service provider DNV GL, combined with its potential supply chain management applications across a number of industries, could also encourage future price increases.
+VeChain’s existing commercial partnerships, combined with its potential supply chain management applications across a number of industries could also encourage future price changes.

-At the same time, investing in any cryptocurrency comes with a level of risk attached, so you’ll need to do your due diligence before you consider buying VEN.
-At the time of writing, one issue worth noting is the extensive rebranding process that will see VEN tokens converted to VeChain Thor (VET).
-You’ll need to research the technological developments associated with VeChain Thor, as well as any associated problems or issues, before deciding whether VET tokens are worth your money.
+Holding any cryptocurrency comes with a level of risk attached, so you’ll need to do your due diligence before you consider buying VET.
+You’ll need to research the technological developments associated with VeChain, as well as any associated problems or issues, before deciding whether to purchase VET tokens.